-The Virgin Atlantic World Elite MasterCard® is offering up to 90,000 bonus miles until September 7, but there are quite a few strings attached.
-(Thanks to long time reader Drew for first emailing me the offer.)
+The Virgin Atlantic World Elite MasterCard® is offering up to 90,000 bonus miles but there are quite a few strings attached.

-You can earn 127,500 Virgin Atlantic miles after spending $25,000 on the card.
+The bottom line is that you earn 127,500 Virgin Atlantic miles after spending $25,000 in the first year on the card and paying $180 in annual fees.
 The offer breaks down like this:

 - 20,000 Flying Club bonus miles after your first retail purchase